 A boutique is a smaller store that sells specialized or niche products for a specific clientele.
 For example, a boutique could carry formal wedding attire or glitzy gowns for pageants.
 There are even boutiques for fashionable pets.

-Setting Up Shop – Once you’ve decided where and how to source your boutique inventory, it’s time to get your store up and running.
+Setting Up Shop: Once you’ve decided where and how to source your boutique inventory, it’s time to get your store up and running.
 There are several low-cost e-commerce platforms to consider.
 One of the most popular is Shopify, an all-in-one e-commerce solution.

-With your monthly Shopify membership, you receive everything you need to be a successful boutique owner including a fully customizable storefront, payment processing, inventory management, and marketing tools.
+With your monthly Shopify membership, you receive everything you need to be a successful boutique owner, including a fully customizable storefront, payment processing, inventory management, and marketing tools.

 2. Amazon FBA

-Scouting Inventory for FBA – For the budget-conscious online entrepreneur, Amazon FBA is a great platform to start earning without a lot of upfront expenses.
-In fact, a popular way to get started selling on FBA is by scouting sale and clearance items at your local stores and selling them for a profit on Amazon.
+For the budget-conscious online entrepreneur, Amazon FBA is a great platform to start earning without a lot of upfront expenses.
+A popular way to get started selling on FBA is by scouting sale and clearance items at your local stores and selling them for a profit on Amazon.

 This process, called retail arbitrage, allows you to purchase bargain-priced items that fit within your budget.
 Once your first wave of products sells, you can use the profits to scout and buy even more items as you continue to grow your Amazon storefront.